emad-elsaid/rubrowser/readme.md

 ## Features

+* trace your execution in realtime on the graph
 * interactive graph, you can pull any node to fix it to some position
 * to release node double click on it
 * zoom and pan with mouse or touch pad